dashed-slug/wallets/docs/tools.md

 - Bank deposit details (for banks in India):
   - IFSC
   - Account number
+- Bank deposit details (for banks in Africa):
+  - Bank name and address
+  - SWIFT-BIC
+  - Account Number
 - Bank deposit details (for banks in Europe):
   - Bank name and address
   - SWIFT-BIC